Edward Augustus Freeman: Education and marriage

 Freeman was educated at private schools and by a private tutor.
 Even as a boy, he was interested in religious matters, history and foreign politics.
 He won a scholarship to Trinity College, Oxford, and a second class in the degree examination, and was elected fellow of his college (1845).
 While at Oxford he was much influenced by the High Church movement, and thought seriously of taking orders, but abandoned the idea.
 He married Eleanor Gutch (1818–1903) daughter of his former tutor, the Reverend Robert Gutch, on 13 April 1847 at Seagrave, Leicestershire, and entered on a life of study.

 He lived in Llanrumney Hall, Cardiff, in the mid 19th century.
 Freeman later bought a house called "Somerleaze", near Wells, Somerset, and settled there in 1860.

 Death

 From 1886 Freeman was forced by ill health to spend much of his time abroad.
 In February 1892 he visited Spain in company with his wife and two younger daughters.
 He fell ill at Valencia on 7 March, but on the 9th went on to Alicante, where his illness proved to be smallpox.
 He died at Alicante on 16 March, and was buried in the Protestant cemetery there (now referred to as the "British cemetery" section of the Cementerio de Alicante).
 He left two sons and four daughters.
 The Latin inscription on his gravestone was written by his son-in-law, Sir Arthur Evans.

+His eldest son, Harold, married Alice Mary Wakefield.
+She was the daughter of Daniel Wakefield and the granddaughter of Thomas Attwood.